Stuart Perlman Ph.D. Faces of Homelessness Project Collection

 Processing Information

 The Faces of Homelessness Project collection was transferred by the donor via Dropbox in 2025.
 Prior to transfer, the donor reviewed the files to confirm narrator permissions and ensure content quality.
-Word and JPEG files were normalized to PDF and TIFF formats for preservation purposes using Adobe Acrobat Pro and Adobe Photoshop.
+Word files were normalized to PDF format for preservation purposes using Adobe Acrobat Pro.
 Access copies were created for onsite viewing in the Gerth Archives Reading Room.
 Original file names were retained with minor edits to ensure stability and long-term accessibility.

 The collection was processed by Yoko Okunishi in 2025.